Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Approximation of Maximal HCI Sets

 \begin{example}[continued] To compute the ($\varepsilon_x$,$\varepsilon_u$)-contraction-based approximation, we choose $n\!=\!2$ and $\gamma\! =\!
-0.01$.
-Accordingly, one gets $\varepsilon_x\!=\!2.86$ and $\varepsilon_u\!=\!0.67$ considering Lemma~\ref{lem:cxcu} and Corollary~\ref{col:cxcu}.
-The corresponding sequences of ($\varepsilon_x,\varepsilon_u$)-constraint $n$-step null-controllable sets are depicted in Fig.~\ref{fig:N_set}.
-Finally, we compute the approximation by applying Definition~\ref{def:outap} and Theorem~\ref{thm:c-basedapp}.
-The computation ends within 1.05 seconds with 4 iterations.
-The approximation contains 32 hyperplanes, and it is depicted in Fig.~\ref{fig:result_cbased}.
+0.01$. and get $\varepsilon_x\!=\!2.86$ and $\varepsilon_u\!=\!0.67$ considering Lemma~\ref{lem:cxcu} and Corollary~\ref{col:cxcu}.
+Then, we compute the approximation applying Definition~\ref{def:outap} and Theorem~\ref{thm:c-basedapp}.
+The computation ends within 1.36 seconds with 4 iterations.
+The approximation contains 49 hyperplanes, and it is depicted in Figure~\ref{fig:result_cbased}.
 For comparison purposes, we also show the actual maximal HCI set $\underline{I}^*$. \end{example}